deathwing00000/Morigami/apps/protocol/README.md

 ### Build And Test

-Origami mostly uses Foundry for development and testing, with some legacy tests still in Hardhat.
+Morigami mostly uses Foundry for development and testing, with some legacy tests still in Hardhat.

 Copy `env.sample` to `.env` and tweak the `MAINNET_RPC_URL` and `ETHERSCAN_API_KEY` (signup for a free acount on both to generate an API key)